cuelang/cuelang.org/content/en/docs/concepts/logic.md

 Picking either `1` or `2` as the default would result in a resolution of the constraints, but would also be highly undesirable, as the result would depend on the mood of the implementation.
-This also starts to reek like an NP-complete constraint solving problem.
+This also starts to smell like an NP-complete constraint solving problem.
 (Basic graph unification itself is pseudo linear.)
 CUE wants no part of these shenanigans.
 So the answer in this case is that there are no concrete values